AmigoDheena/php-invoice-generator/README.md

 - Product details (description and price) are auto-filled when selected
 - Add SKUs/product codes for better inventory tracking

+### Advanced Search & Filtering
+- **Comprehensive Filters**: Filter invoices by client name/email, invoice number, status, document type, date range, and amount range
+- **Column Sorting**: Sort your invoice list by any column (date, client name, amount, status, etc.) in ascending or descending order
+- **Filter Combinations**: Apply multiple filters simultaneously for precise invoice searching
+- **Saved Filters**: Save your commonly used filter combinations with custom names for quick access
+- **Filter Management**: View, apply, and delete your saved filters from the dedicated Saved Filters page
+- **CSV Export**: Export filtered invoice lists to CSV format with all relevant invoice data
+- **Visual Indicators**: Active filters and sort options are clearly displayed with visual indicators
+- **Responsive Design**: All filtering options work seamlessly on mobile and desktop devices

 Notes:
 - Pagination is implemented server-side by slicing the JSON invoice array.
 For very large datasets you may want to switch to a database-backed approach for better performance.
 - Client data reuse is based on unique email addresses across all invoices.
 - Product catalog supports unlimited number of products and categories.
+- Saved filters are stored in the `data/saved_filters.json` file.

 ## File Structure